-DIPAC offers Pre-Marriage Counselling services for the Canberra, Queanbeyan and ACT region from our offices at the Barton Specialist Centre.
+DIPAC offers Pre-Marriage Counselling services for the Canberra, Queanbeyan and ACT region from our offices at Level 1 - 18 National Circuit, Barton ACT.
 So if you need to discuss your pre-marriage or just want to talk to someone, we can help.
-Call today on: 02 6152 8998 or use our contact form and we will call you back.
+Call today on: 02 6198 3423 or use our contact form and we will call you back.

 If you're engaged and looking to marry, you may benefit from some pre-marriage counselling.
 The purpose of pre-marriage counselling isn't necessary to settle any current disputes, rather, it is to settle any concerns to disputes that may arise after the marriage.
 This article will explain why you may need pre-marriage counselling and how pre-marriage counselling sessions work.